-As a finish to October’s Cybersecurity blog post series, we left the “best” for last.
-Out of all types of attacks, phishing is considered the easiest, and thus more spread type of online fraudulent activity, bridging the gap between an actual hacking attempt and simple scam.
+Wrapping things up in our October’s Cybersecurity blog post series, as the saying goes we have left the “best” for last.
+Out of all attack types outhere, phishing is considered to be one of the easiest, and thus one of the most widespread types of fraudulent activity, bridging the gap between an actual hacking attempt and a simple scam.

 - Review our Serie 1 → Security Hardening Essentials to Keep Your Site Safe